 Millionaires, doctors, teachers, bricklayers, unemployed, I served them all.
 Many of them were quite friendly.
 Others were frickin rude.
 But no matter who I have dealt with, I always stayed professional.
 I had to even when it was hard.
 Especially when I was insulted.
 It was hard to keep a straight face.
 But I learned a lot from staying calm than getting angry.

 First, treating people with respect even when they are rude to you helps in the long run.
 Because people will always open up to you.
-When they see how calm I handle situations, it leaves a good impact.
-Not only for the guests but my chefs as well.
+When they see how calmly I handle situations, it leaves a good impact.
+Not only for the guests but for my chefs as well.
 Instead, if I got angry, I would make the situation worse.
 And no one could benefit from it.
 I would be pissed, my guests and certainly my boss.

 Second, hiding your negative emotions always gives you an advantage.
 It gave the other no chance to attack you verbally.
 How?
 If they know nothing about you?
 And it makes it much harder to predict your next move.

 Third, not letting the situation escalate, gives you room to fix problems.
-Many things are repaired after a calm conversation than a heated fight.
+Many things are repaired after a calm conversation rather than a heated fight.